 The growth rate of many fruit plants, like grapefruit or pears, slows down or even halts at high temperatures as they only grow well in cold environments.

-However, many other fruits can also continue their development in a hot climate, like watermelon has an extreme tolerance to high temperatures and grows well in a warm area.
+However, many other fruits can also continue their development in a hot climate, like watermelon has an extreme tolerance to high temperatures and grows well in warm areas.

 What is the impact of temperature on fruits growth?